 For more information on the NGAA and to receive its communications, please email firstname.lastname@example.org.

 2023 Fellowship Applications being accepted for Nursing Government Advocacy Program

 The executive sponsors of the Nursing Government Affairs Advocates are pleased to announce the continuation of The Ohio State University Fellowship for Nursing Government Advocacy.
 Applications are now being accepted at this link for the 2023-2024 fellowship.
 Applications are due on Sunday, October 22.
 No more than two nurses will be selected for the fellowship, with an announcement to be made in November 2023.

 The fellowship was created in 2018 as a priority for the NGAA, and the inaugural fellow was selected in 2019.
 The fellowship reflects the goal of providing an opportunity for nurses at Ohio State to experience the full spectrum of advocacy and to further develop our health professionals into informed and skilled champions of the nursing profession and of Ohio State.

-The Office of Government Affairs will mentor and guide the fellow through a 12-month period of educational programming, shadowing Government Affairs staff and developing and implementing projects such as visits by public officials and a panel discussion between nurses and legislators on the nursing experience.
+The Office of Government Affairs will mentor and guide the fellows through a 12-month period of educational programming, shadowing Government Affairs staff and developing and implementing projects such as visits by public officials and a panel discussion between nurses and legislators on the nursing experience.
 The fellows will be exposed to the administrative and legislative branches of the federal, state and local levels of government, with the opportunity to engage directly with appointed and elected officials.

 The NGAA includes all Ohio State nurses--nursing students and nurses in both academic and medical center positions.
 It serves a tripartite purpose of: